 Applications

-Channels are ubiquitous in construction, often used as runners or tracks in wall systems, flooring, or ceiling applications.
+Channels are pervasive in construction, often used as runners or tracks in wall systems, flooring, or ceiling applications.
 Their design allows them to serve as supportive elements in structural frameworks or as conduits for cables and piping.
-Furthermore, they’re used in machinery, automotive, and even marine settings for framing or structural purposes.
+They’re also used in machinery, automotive, and even marine settings for framing or structural purposes.
 Channels also find utility as rails or guides in conveyor systems or storage solutions.
-Again, the variety of uses for channels underlines the theme of aluminum shapes’ flexibility in catering to diverse industry needs.
+Again, the variety of uses for channels underlines the theme of aluminum shapes’ flexibility in catering to different industry needs.

 Specialized Aluminum Shapes and Their Unique Properties